Royal Ordnance Factory

 Royal Ordnance Factories (ROFs) were munitions factories run by the UK government during and after the Second World War.
 The three main types of factories were engineering, filling and explosives, and these were dispersed across the country for security reasons.
 ROFs were the responsibility of the Ministry of Supply and later the Ministry of Defence until privatisation in 1987.

 Origin

+After the end of the First World War and the resulting closures, the government sold all off the equipment of the National Factories to recoup some of the costs; and in many cases sold the factory buildings as well.
+So prior to the 1930s, Britain's ordnance manufacturing capability had become concentrated at the Royal Arsenal, Woolwich; and within a small number of large private companies.

-Prior to the 1930s, Britain's ordnance manufacturing capability had been concentrated within the Royal Arsenal, Woolwich.
-In the late nineteenth century, the term 'Royal Ordnance Factories' began to be used collectively of the manufacturing departments of the Arsenal, principally the Royal Laboratory, Royal Gun Factory and Royal Carriage Works, which, though they shared the same site, operated independently of one another.
-This use of the term is seen in the name of the 1893 Royal Ordnance Factories Football Club and it continued through the First World War.
-The emerging threat of aerial bombing prompted the government to consider dispersing its ordnance factories around the country.
+In the late nineteenth century, the term 'Royal Ordnance Factories' began to be used collectively of the manufacturing departments of the Royal Arsenal, principally the Royal Laboratory, Royal Gun Factory and Royal Carriage Works, which, though they shared the same site, operated independently of one another.
+This use of the term is seen in the name of the 1893 Royal Ordnance Factories Football Club; and it continued through the First World War.

+The emerging threat of aerial bombing prompted the government to consider dispersing its ordnance factories around the country, particularly away from the London area and the southest of England: these areas being the closest to continental Europe and therefore considered more likely to be bombed.